Below is a list of all of the Online Associate Degree in Criminal Justice Programs we could find, from over 1,800 schools across the US.

 Below, we speak with Dr. Jami L. Myers, Assistant Professor at Florida State College, about the online Associates degree in Criminal Justice Technology.

 Online associate degree criminal justice programs are split between those that have some on campus requirements (usually in the form of a one to two week seminar) and those that exist exclusively online.
 Further, most programs require some kind of internship experience.
 In general, this internship can be completed close to the student's home, or the requirement can often be satisfied with work experience if one is already working in a criminal justice field.
-A typical degree will take between 18 and 24 months of full-time study to complete.
+A typical criminal justice associates degree will take between 18 and 24 months of full-time study to complete.

 All the tools for learning

 With course structures that offer a mix of video courses, online discussion boards, readings, and periodic live chats, students find that online associate degree criminal justice programs offer more flexibility than brick and mortar counterparts.
 Students, though, should be aware that the success rate for online degree programs is mixed.
 A 2009 study done by SRI International for the Department of Education found that students in online classes performed better than those in face-to-face classroom settings (http://bits.blogs.nytimes.com/2009/08/19/study-finds-that-online-education-beats-the-classroom/).
 However, a 2011 study by the Community College Research Center at Columbia University's Teachers College (http://chronicle.com/article/Community-College-Students/128281/) found that community college students enrolled in online courses fail or drop out almost twice as often as students in classroom courses.
 Students that do well tend to be tech savvy enough to handle the technical facets of online coursework and self-directed enough to stay on schedule and ask for help when falling behind.
 Your best bet might be to look for more blended options, like those offered at Hudson Valley Community College, which allow you to change to an on-campus program if needed.